neutronimaging/nexus4NI/docs/index.md

-# Promoting the use of the NeXus file format for Neutron Imagning
+# The NeXus file format for Neutron Imagning
 The [Working group](Working-group) who is maintaining this repository.

 ## [About the format](About-the-format)